 Learn more about this unique program offering agricultural education and professional certification.
 A ‘Farm Insects’ course is offered each year taught by PJ Liesch of the Insect Diagnostic Lab.

-The UW-Extension Lymantira dispar website provides information on the biology and management of this invasive forest and landscape pest.
+This UW-Extension website on spongy moth (Lymantria dispar) provides information on the biology and management of this invasive forest and landscape pest.

 Spotted Wing Drosophila in Wisconsin